wmkamerman/p2y2-base/README.md

 to the requires section of your `composer.json` file & P2Y2 Base will be installed next time you run `composer update`.

-Actually, you don't need to do any of that because you're probably not going to install `yii2-p2y2-base` on its own.
-If you're installing any of my bundles that require `yii2-p2y2-base`, they will install it as a dependancy.
+Actually, you probably don't need to do any of that because you're probably not going to install `yii2-p2y2-base` on its own.
+If you install any of my bundles that require `yii2-p2y2-base`, they will install it as a dependancy.